shubham22122001/Uber_Data_Engineering_Project/README.md

 ## Step 1: Developing the architectural framework for the project
 <img src="architecture.jpg">

-## Step 2: Data Modeling and Constructing an Entity-Relationship Diagram to Enhance Data Comprehension
+## Step 2: Dimensional Modeling and Constructing an Entity-Relationship Diagram to Enhance Data Comprehension

 <img src="model.png">